-Staying on Disney property is certainly our recommendation.
 At the end of the day Disney is about telling a story, painting a picture, and creating a complete experience, right?
-Well, the resorts on property certainly aren’t an exception.
-Each has been carefully crafted and immerses you in a story and we LOVE that.
+Staying on Disney property is certainly our recommendation because of this.
+Each resort has been carefully crafted and immerses you in a story and we LOVE that.
 Plus, staying on property comes with perks that hotels off site just don’t have.
 Added value!
 However, there are SO many resorts (more than 25).
 So, how do you select the one that is best for your family?
-Well, we’re here to break it down for you, and as we go, remember the story!
-A hint or indicator of it is usually in the name.
+Between all of our Starstuff Travel Planners, we have stayed at every resort a few times over and we’re here to break it down for you!

 Disney separates its resorts into four categories - value, moderate, deluxe and villas (usually part of the Disney Vacation Club but can be booked for cash).
 Pricing usually follows this model as it sounds, value is a better price per night as compared to deluxe.
 Same goes for features onsite and availability of certain amenities.
 Let’s do a quick breakdown!